paweljakubas/j-data-analysis/chapters/sql.md

 ## sqlite lib installation and check-out

-Make sure you have sqlite3 in your system
+Make sure there is sqlite3 in the system
 ```bash
 $ which sqlite3
 /usr/bin/sqlite3
 ```

-J lang offers sqlite library that is about to be installed when you
+J lang offers sqlite library that is about to be installed when
 ```j
 install 'all'
 ```

-It might be the case that upon loading the library you will see the following:
+It might be the case that upon loading the library one can see the following:
 ```j
    load 'data/sqlite'
    getbin_psqlite_''